Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 # Other ways to create Actions

-The simplest way to create actions is to use the [Input Actions editor](ActionsEditor.md) as described above.
+The simplest way to create actions is to use the [Input Actions editor](ActionsEditor.md) to configure a set of actions in an asset, as described above.
 However, because the Input System package API is open and flexible, you can create actions using alternative techniques.
 These alternatives might be more suitable if you developing something unusual or want to customize your project beyond the standard workflow.

-### Creating Actions in Input Action Assets

-You can create actions that are stored in an Asset instead of in your Project Settings, by creating an [Action Asset](ActionAssets.md).
-This workflow used to be the main workflow in previous versions of the Input System package, but has been superseded by the [Input Actions editor](ActionsEditor.md) in the Project Settings window, which provides a simpler workflow.

-However it is still possible to create [Action Assets](ActionAssets.md) which contain a complete set of Action Maps, Actions and Bindings, and use those instead of the project-wide Actions that are defined in the Project Settings window.

 ### Creating Actions by declaring them in MonoBehaviours